Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/mmwave_human_kit.md

 If you can't find the network you want to connect to on the page, it's likely that the XIAO ESP32C3 doesn't support your network.
 Please adjust your router yourself to enable maximum compatibility and make sure the network is on the 2.4GHz band.XIAO does not support networks on the 5GHz band.
 :::

 Enter the correct WiFi password and click Save.
 The device will automatically reboot and try to connect to the network you configured.
+You don't need to stay on this page, you can close it now.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/mmwave_kit/5.png" style={{width:600, height:'auto'}}/></div>